Client-Engineering-Indonesia/workshop-ibm-datastage-cognos/Lab 2 - DataStage nextGen/README.md

 ---

-# 👉 2.Add credit score data from a PostgreSQL database
+# Step 2.Add credit score data from a PostgreSQL database

 1. In the node palette on the left, expand the **Connectors** section.